chatox/data-mining-course/upf/upf-online-exams.md

 :warning: **Please test this [exam simulation to test your setup](https://forms.gle/RtNYyW4xvuZYNtYT9) in your laptop.**

 You will need to find your a way of taking a photo and upload it to the Google Form.
-Notice that in this form photos are limited to 1MB per photo.
+Notice that in this exam simulation the photos are limited to 1MB per photo, and during the actual exam the limit is 10MB per photo.

 * **If you use your laptop for taking the photo (recommended)**, you can use [webcamoid](https://webcamoid.github.io/) or any other software to take a photo with your laptop's camera.
 * If you use your mobile for taking the photo (not recommended), search online for how to reduce photo size in [Android](https://www.google.com/search?q=android+reduce+photo+size) or [iPhone](https://www.google.com/search?q=android+reduce+photo+size).